 Due to the rapidly growing population in tropical Africa, a substantial rise in food demand is predicted in upcoming decades, which will result in higher pressure on soil resources.
-However, there is limited knowledge on soil redistribution dynamics following land conversion into arable land in tropical Africa that is partly caused by infrastructure limitations for long-term landscape scale monitoring.
-In this study, fallout radionuclides 239+240Pu are used to assess soil redistribution along topographic gradients at two cropland sites and at three nearby pristine forest sites located in the DR Congo, Uganda and Rwanda.
-In the
+However, there is limited knowledge on soil redistribution dynamics following land conversion to arable land in tropical Africa that is partly caused by challenging local conditions for long-term landscape scale monitoring.
+In this study, fallout radionuclides 239+240Pu are used to assess soil redistribution along topographic

-- study area, a 239+240Pu baseline inventory is found that is higher than typically expected for tropical regions (mean forest inventory 41 Bq m-2).
+- 20 gradients at two cropland sites and at three nearby pristine forest sites located in the DR Congo, Uganda and Rwanda.
+In the study area, a relatively high 239+240Pu baseline inventory is found (mean forest inventory 41 Bq m-2).
 Pristine forests show no indication for soil redistribution based on 239+240Pu along topographical gradients.
-In contrast, soil erosion and sedimentation on cropland reached up to 37 cm (81 Mg ha-1 yr-1) and 40 cm (87 Mg ha-1 - 25

-1 yr-1) within the last 55 years, respectively.
+In contrast, soil erosion and sedimentation on cropland reached up to 37 and 40 cm within the last 55 years, respectively.
 Cropland sites show high intra-slope variability with locations showing severe soil erosion located in direct proximity to sedimentation sites.
-This study shows the applicability of a valuable method to assess tropical soil redistribution and provides insight into soil degradation rates and patterns in one of the most socio-economically and ecologically vulnerable regions of the world.
+This study shows the applicability - 25 of a valuable method to assess tropical soil redistribution and provides insight on soil degradation rates and patterns in one of the most vulnerable regions of the World.